Shawsheen: Childhood and marriage

 Shawsheen was born either on the Western Slope of Colorado, or in northern New Mexico and historians believe that she spent most of her childhood in the Uncompahgre Valley.
 Like many young Ute girls, she would have learned the arts of bead work and weaving in order to trade with other Native Americans and settlers.

 Shawsheen was married to Chief Johnson 2, otherwise known as Canalla, a White River Ute.
 The marriage was arranged by her father, Guero in order to increase relations between the Northern Utes and the Tabeguache Utes.
 After the marriage, Shawsheen left the Uncompahgre Valley to live on the White River with her new family.

 Capture by the Cheyenne and Arapaho

 Sometime in 1860 or 1861, while out hunting near the Cache la Podure River on the Eastern Plains of Colorado, Shawsheen and members of her family encountered members of the Cheyenne and Arapaho tribe.
 During an altercation Shawsheen was taken captive.
 Her family alerted the United States Cavalry, but troops weren't able to locate her until two years later when soldiers from Camp Collins (now Fort Collins) found her.
 Historian Brandi Dennison describes the scene: "The cavalry successfully located the raiding party along the Cache la Podure River just as the Cheyenne bound Susan to an unlit pyre."
 The troops rescued Shawsheen and she was sent to live with Simeon Whitley, a former agent of the Grand River Ute Agency, whom she stayed for a few months before returning home.

+Although Sergeant Collier has been credited with leading her rescue, no record of a Sgt.
+Collier exists in the records of the Colorado Volunteers.
+However, Sgt.
+William C. Carroll, nicknamed Bill, whose name was similar enough to be mistakenly remembered as Collier, and who did serve at Camp Collins was publicly and extensively credited in 1879.
+According to Carroll her rescue took place in May 1863.
+His interviewer George West said area settlers had found out about Shawsheen's imminent execution and sent a messenger to Camp Collins to warn them.
+Capt.
+Hardy detailed Sgt.
+Carroll to take a squad of a dozen men and he proceeded at all speed to the village located "some ten or twelve miles from Camp Collins, down the creek.
+Upon coming in sight of the village the soldiers noticed an unusual commotion, and when they rode in among the tepees no captive was to be seen, but the preparations had been undisturbed, as they found a fence post erected in the centre of the camp, and a quantity of wood around it ready to be ignited.
+After considerable searching the squaw was discovered in one of the lodges, concealed under a lot of buffalo robes, with her head closely shaved in readiness for the sacrifice".
+Sgt.
+Carroll brought her ought, mounted her behind him on his own horse over the strenuous objections of her captors, and with the squad returned in safety to Camp Collins.